 Journalists and Harassment

 Among the many risks journalists face, they are often targets of harassment and aggression.
 While harassment is a concern for all journalists, female journalists in particular are more likely to be targets [Committee to Protect Journalists (CPJ), 2011].
 Despite increasing awareness of the issue, little is known about journalist-specific risk factors and consequences.
-This fact sheet summarizes key information on sexual harassment in general, as well as harassment of journalists, specifically.
+Most recently updated in December 2017, this fact sheet summarizes key information about harassment of journalists.
+(Note: The topic of online harassment is not included in this review).

 Sexual harassment can take many different forms, and researchers often organize sexually harassing behaviors into three categories: gender harassment, unwanted sexual attention, and sexual coercion (Gelfand, Fitzgerald, & Drasgow, 1995).

 - Gender harassment: behaviors that convey hostile attitudes towards an individual due to that person’s gender.